analogdevicesinc/ai8x-training/README.md

 ```
 The default branch is “develop” which is updated most frequently.
 If you want to use the “master” branch instead, switch to “master” using `git checkout master`.

-When using pyenv, set the local directory to use Python 3.8.11.
+If using pyenv, set the local directory to use Python 3.8.11.

 ```shell
 $ pyenv local 3.8.11